ideacrew/ea_enterprise/README.md

 - you changed anything docker-compose.yml file
 - you changed the Dockerfile of any container

+## recommendations

+Some people complain about "writing" speed, and it's true, it's slow, however on the "experimental features", there is a new option called "VirtioFS" and its fast, close to native fast, our recommendation is to enable it

 ## FAQ

 - how do I enter the rails console? use `docker exec -it <container name>` /bin/bash, or via the UI there is a button to do this quickly